 HOUSTON, Texas (KTRK) -- A 22-year old Texas A&M University senior has shown no brain activity after she was injured during Friday's disaster at the Astroworld Festival, her family said Tuesday.

 Bharti Shahani has been in critical condition and is on a ventilator.

 Her family told ABC13 Tuesday morning that they are meeting to determine what to do next.

 Shahani, her sister Namrata Shahani and her cousin Mohit Bellani went to the concert together, but lost each other when the crowd surged.

 "Once one person fell, people started toppling like dominos.
 It was like a sinkhole.
 People were falling on top of each other," Bellani said.
 "There were like layers of bodies on the ground, like two people thick.
 We were fighting to come up to the top and breathe to stay alive."

 Bharti was taken to Houston Methodist Hospital by ambulance.
 Paramedics gave her CPR on the way there.

-Bharti has been studying electronics systems engineering at TAMU, and was set to graduate in the spring.
-She had already secured a summer internship, and her father said she planned on taking over the family business after graduating.
+Bharti has been studying electronics systems engineering at TAMU, and is set to graduate in the spring.
+She has already secured a summer internship, and her father said she planned on taking over the family business after graduating.

 Bharti's family has set up a GoFundMe.
 If you'd like to donate, head to this page on the GoFundMe website.